Regulators to meet as brokers call time on Reddit-trader rollercoaster

 “The unwind is obvious,” said Oriano Lizza, premium sales trader at brokerage CMC Markets in Singapore.
 But he added that it would be easy for nimble small investors to regroup and target fresh companies.

-The head of the U.S. Securities and Exchange Commission, which regulates markets, will meet with Treasury Security Janet Yellen and the heads of the Federal Reserve and the Commodity Futures Trading Commission as soon as Thursday, a Treasury official told Reuters.
+The head of the U.S. Securities and Exchange Commission, which regulates markets, will meet with Treasury Security Janet Yellen and the heads of the Federal Reserve and the Commodity Futures Trading Commission, possibly as soon as Thursday, a Treasury official told Reuters.

 Yellen has asked to discuss recent volatility and whether trade has been consistent with fair and efficient markets.

-It is not clear if it will result in action, but experts expect focus to also fall on the ever-larger role played by non-bank firms such as hedge funds in the financial markets and small traders are bracing for a showdown.
+It was not clear if any meeting could result in action, but experts expect focus to also fall on the ever-larger role played by non-bank firms such as hedge funds in financial markets, while small traders are bracing for a showdown.

 “Final boss fight.
 It’s happening tomorrow with Yellen, SEC and Federal Reserve,” read one Wednesday post on Reddit.
 “They are either going to try and stop the party or they are looking for money to pay us and not crash everything at the same time.”